 SSC submitted their first CAO emissions inventory (EI) on January 16, 2024.
 Although the EI have just been submitted and has yet to be approved by LRAPA, SSC submitted a modeling protocol and a risk assessment work plan (MPRAWP) on February 9, 2024 to keep the permit application process moving forward.
 LRAPA provided initial comments on the MPRAWP on February 16, 2024.
-SSC submitted a revised MPRAWP on March 1, 2024, with LRPAPA providing additional comments and a few modifications to the land use exposure assignment.
-This document is a revised MPRAWP which addresses LRAPA comments.
-Significant revisions in the MPRAWP are highlighted with red text.
+SSC submitted revised MPRAWPs on March 1, 2024, and March 19, 2024.
+LRARA approved the MPRAWP on March 22, 2024.
+This document is the Level-3 Risk Assessment for the SSC facility.

 Cleaner Air Oregon requirements for New and Reconstructed source are different than for Existing sources.
-For Cleaner Air Oregon purposes Seneca Sawmill Company is an Existing source as that term is defined in OAR 340-245-0020(20) and this project will not cause the facility to be a Reconstructed source.
-Based on OAR 340-245-0020(40), reconstructed means "an individual project is constructed at an air contamination source that, once constructed, increases the hourly capacity of any changed equipment to emit, and where the fixed capital cost of new components exceeds 50 percent of the fixed capital cost that would have been required to construct a comparable new source."
-SSC's project to modify the sawmill involves installing new equipment and reconfiguring existing equipment, which significantly reduces the project cost compared to a greenfield facility, i.e., a "comparable new source".
-SPI prepared a cost estimate for the proposed project and for a similar project as a greenfield to demonstrate that the cost of this project is estimated at less than 50% of the cost to construct a comparable new facility.
-Under the proposed project the facility should maintain its status as an existing source for the purposes of Cleaner Air Oregon.
+For Cleaner Air Oregon purposes, Seneca Sawmill Company is an Existing source as that term is defined in OAR 340-245-0020(20).
+Based on OAR 340-245-0020(42), reconstructed means "an individual project is constructed at an air contamination source that, once constructed, increases the hourly capacity of any changed equipment to emit, and where the fixed capital cost of new components exceeds 50 percent of the fixed capital cost that would have been required to construct a comparable new source."
+SSC's proposed project to modify the sawmill involves installing new equipment and reconfiguring existing equipment, which significantly reduces the project cost compared to a greenfield facility, i.e., a "comparable new source."
+SPI prepared cost estimates for the proposed project and for a similar project as a greenfield.
+Our analysis demonstrates that the cost of this project is estimated at less than 50% of the cost to construct a comparable new facility.
+The proposed project will not cause the facility to be deemed a Reconstructed source for the purposes of Cleaner Air Oregon.